hanitajain/Getting-and-Cleaning-Data-Course-Project-/README.md

 4.Appropriately labels the data set with descriptive variable names.

 5.From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+## Description of the data

+The experiments have been carried out with a group of 30 volunteers within an age bracket of 19-48 years.
+Each person performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.
+Using its embedded accelerometer and gyroscope, it captured 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz.
+The experiments have been video-recorded to label the data manually.
+The obtained dataset has been randomly partitioned into two sets, where 70% of the volunteers was selected for generating the training data and 30% the test data.

+## R-script: run_analysis.R
+This R file contains the code to transform the above mentioned data to perform the given tasks.

+## Tidy data set
+The file tidydata.txt was the final file obtained after performing the aforementioned tasks, whose description is given in CodeBook.md .